-General Assembly’s ISA terms are straightforward.
-Instead of paying tuition with cash or a loan, students pay with a promise.
-The promise is this: once you’re earning, you will pay a share of your income to the school for a set period.
+General Assembly’s ISA loan terms are straightforward.
+Instead of paying tuition with cash or a traditional loan, students pay with a promise.
+The promise is this: once you’re earning, you will pay off your debt to the school with a share of your income for a set period.
 There are conditions and safeguards, however.

 What if we crank that down and say you’re earning $38,000 a year, which is below the threshold line?
 Then, your monthly payment goes down to $0.
 Rather than paying, you would instead fill out deferment forms to let General Assembly’s ISA provider know that you’re earning less than $3,333.33 per month.